Yahoo shareholders approve sale of core business to Verizon

-(Reuters) - Yahoo Inc YHOO.O shareholders on Thursday approved the company's pending sale of its core internet business to Verizon Communications Inc (VZ.N) for $4.48 billion (£3.4 billion), according to preliminary results from a shareholder meeting.
+(Reuters) - Yahoo Inc YHOO.O shareholders on Thursday approved the company's pending sale of its core internet business to Verizon Communications Inc (VZ.N) for $4.48 billion, according to preliminary results from a shareholder meeting.

 Yahoo expects that the deal will close on June 13, 2017.